anjanaarao/healthcare-plus/README.md

 ## 🌟 Our STAR Feature – Accessibility-First UI

 Designed with semantic HTML to ensure assistive technology compatibility and keyboard navigation.
-HealthCare+ strives to be inclusive and user-friendly for all.
+PulsePoint strives to be inclusive and user-friendly for all.

 ---